-Dr. Barret Kurylyk is an Associate Professor in the Department of Civil and Resource Engineering at Dalhousie and holds the Canada Research Chair in Coastal Water Resources.
+Dr. Barret Kurylyk is a Professor in the Department of Civil and Resource Engineering at Dalhousie and holds the Canada Research Chair in Coastal Water Resources.
 Barret's research interests are in hydrogeology, hydrology, coastal dynamics, climate change, and Arctic science.
-Barret recently received early-career research awards from the American Geophysical Union, Geological Society of America, IAH-CNC, Canadian Geophysical Union, MEOPAR, and Discovery Centre.
-Barret serves as President of the Canadian Geophysical Union Hydrology Section and as Associate Editor for Geophysical Research Letters.
+He recently received early-career research awards from the American Geophysical Union, Geological Society of America, Canadian Geophysical Union, MEOPAR, Discovery Centre, and International Association of Hydrogeologists Canada.
+Barret serves as Past President of the Canadian Geophysical Union Hydrology Section, 2nd Vice Chair of the Geological Society of America Hydrogeology Journal, and Associate Editor for Geophysical Research Letters.
 He and his wife Judith are proud parents of three rambunctious daughters.

 We are always recruiting and have openings for talented people who are passionate about research themes aligned with the lab's.
 If you are interested in MSc, PhD, or PDF positions, please see the Research page to understand the broader research program and some specific projects we are engaged in.
 Send me a detailed email (barret.kurylyk@dal.ca) specifically describing what themes you are interested in, why you want to work in our lab, and why you would be a good fit.
 Open positions are often posted to my X account (@DalHydro).